mihanius7/JDBC/README.md

 # JDBC-dainiak

-SQL database utilite using JDBC.
+SQL database utility using JDBC.
 Works with dvd_rental database on local postgree server.